by Brian A Digangi, DVM, MS, DABVP

 - The presence of circulating microfilariae

-These factors can disrupt the antigen-to-antibody ratio, resulting in a negative antigen test in an
+These factors can disrupt the antigen-to-antibody ratio, resulting in a negative antigen test in an infected dog.

 Q. How does heat HPT of serum samples unmask heartworm infections and when is it necessary?